vrillusions/pyenv-installer/README.md

 * Install dependencies in Ubuntu.
 Can be disabled with `export PYENV_SKIP_UPDATE=true`.
 * Switch git clone urls back to https for extra security
 * Couple places in output recommend `XDG_DATA_HOME` directory of `$HOME/.local/share` for data storage
+* Can install a version of python, which is needed for `virtualenvwrapper` (bash only)

 #### 20130601